Eau Claire, Wisconsin Therapists

 Now that you know what’s going on beneath Eau Claire’s surface, you may be able to better understand what may contribute to its declining mental health state.
 Some factors that have been known to impact mental health are as follows:

 - Poverty: Low income and poverty are known risk factors for poor mental health.
-Even those residents of Eau Claire that earn $25,000 may struggle to make ends meet, as the cost of living in the city is right around the national average.
-Poverty in adulthood is associated with anxiety and depressive disorders, psychological distress and suicide.
-Poverty in childhood is linked to worse cognitive behavior, depressive and anxiety disorders, lower school achievement and higher rates of almost every psychiatric disorder in adulthood.
+Even those residents of Eau Claire who earn $25,000 may struggle to make ends meet, as the cost of living in the city is right around the national average.
+Poverty in adulthood is associated with anxiety and depressive disorders, psychological distress, and suicide.
+Poverty in childhood is linked to worse cognitive behavior, depressive and anxiety disorders, lower school achievement, and higher rates of almost every psychiatric disorder in adulthood.

 - Industry and Occupation: Retail and food and serving fall among the top three industries in which workers are most at risk of mental and behavioral disorders.
-The healthcare field doesn’t fair much better.
-Because of the psychological distress, emotional labor, long and odd work hours, stress over errors and litigation and bullying by patients, caregivers and colleagues, healthcare workers are at a higher risk of developing mood, anxiety, sleep and other psychiatric disorders.
+The healthcare field doesn’t fare much better.
+Because of the psychological distress, emotional labor, long and odd work hours, stress over errors litigation, and bullying by patients, caregivers, and colleagues, healthcare workers are at a higher risk of developing mood, anxiety, sleep, and other psychiatric disorders.
 Individuals who work office jobs have higher levels of anxiety and depression than those in non-administrative occupations.

 - Weather: Many people suffer from Seasonal Affective Disorder during the colder months.
 SAD is characterized by depression, lack of energy, excessive sleeping, agitation, difficulty concentrating, feelings of hopelessness, and thoughts of suicide.
 Because of its chronically dreary weather, Eau Claire is a place in which residents may never be able to escape SAD.